Bomberman1359/Bloid/JOURNAL.md

 Total Number of Hours Spent: 72 Hours

 ## Brainstorming and material gathering: 7/11/2025-7/12/2025, 8 Hours
-We had absolutely no idea what to create.
-We thought there would be a theme but it turned out there wasn't.
+At first, we had absolutely no idea what to create.
 It took us a while to come up with an idea, but in the end we decided to go with a ball balancing machine, which Yash and Jack remembered watching from past videos.
 With an idea, we started collecting materials that we thought were necessary for the project.
 We first started with the huge servos, which we started with 6 of them for a 6 armed robot.
 We also gathered a bunch of wires and used Yash's raspberry pi to wire things together with a breadboard.